Terahertz Technology and Biology

 | BSA oscillations outside thermodynamic equilibrium. |

-These long-range interactions between biomolecules (where "long" means up to several hundred nanometers) will be demonstrated in particular by measuring the electromagnetic field emitted via a biocompatible THz near-field experiment.
-The development of such instrumentation is in itself a source of technological advances.
+These long-range interactions between biomolecules (where “long-range” refers to distances of up to a few hundred nanometers) will be demonstrated primarily by measuring the emitted electromagnetic field using a biocompatible THz near-field experiment.
+The development of such instrumentation in itself promises technological advances.

-In terms of applications, this project paves the way for non-chemical external control of basic cellular functions (gene expression, metabolism, mitosis, etc.) with entirely new non-drug medical interventions.
-It may help to explain the therapeutic effects widely observed when electromagnetic fields—applied externally—are used on cancer cells.
+In terms of applications, this project paves the way for non-chemical, external control of basic cellular functions (gene expression, metabolism, mitosis, etc.) through entirely new non-pharmacological medical interventions.
+It may help explain the therapeutic effects widely observed when electromagnetic fields—applied externally—are used on cancer cells.

-- September 3, 2018: Publication of an article in Physical Review X entitled "Out-of-equilibrium collective oscillation as phonon condensation in a model protein."
+- September 3, 2018: Publication of an article in Physical Review X titled “Out-of-equilibrium collective oscillation as phonon condensation in a model protein.”

 - Nardecchia et al., “Out-of-equilibrium collective oscillations of a model protein in the THz frequency domain,” link to ArXiv (2017).